ctokheim/tf_association/README.md

 $ source activate UPS
 ```

 Next, you need to install rabit (see http://rabit.dfci.harvard.edu/download/).
+Then update the configuration file (config.yaml) to point to where you installed rabit.

 ## Data